kubedb/docs/docs/guides/mongodb/concepts/catalog.md

 `spec.db.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected MongoDB database.

+### spec.initContainer.image
+`spec.initContainer.image` is a required field that specifies the image for init container.

 ### spec.exporter.image

 `spec.exporter.image` is a required field that specifies the image which will be used to export Prometheus metrics.

+### spec.stash
+This holds the Backup & Restore task definitions, where a `TaskRef` has a `Name` & `Params` section.
+Params specifies a list of parameters to pass to the task.

-### spec.tools.image
+### spec.upgradeConstraints

-`spec.tools.image` is a required field that specifies the image which will be used to take backup and initialize database from a snapshot.
+UpgradeConstraints specifies the constraints that need to be considered during version upgrade.
+Here `allowList` contains the versions those are allowed for upgrading from the current version.
+An empty list of AllowList indicates all the versions are accepted except the denyList.
+On the other hand, `DenyList` contains all the rejected versions for the upgrade request.
+An empty list indicates no version is rejected.

 ### spec.podSecurityPolicies.databasePolicyName